sandeepkumar8713/javaapps/22_design_notes/16_feedback.md

 19. use interface, not so tightly coupled, where we need to pass it as a parameter. (payment type) Completly different entity have to do similar stuff.
 20. Python vs Java
+21. Coffee, tea, random, wrong label, start with machine which is labeled r.
+22. How to solve idmpotency (sent notification but failed to send ack, how will you stop next similar notification)

 ## Language Specific
 1. Add a good **spring** and **spring boot** rest example with **DB, S3 and external api call**.